myos911/signal_simulartor_and_range_doppler/original_data/README.md

 These dumps are too large to be tracked by git, and are hence not in the initial repository.

 ## Populating via Copy-Paste
 GitHub does not allow files that are over a certain size.
-In order to populate this file, you must  from the project compendium folder called `original_data`.
+In order to populate this file, you must paste in the correct files from the project compendium folder called `original_data`.
 Please copy and paste the following files into this folder:
 * `matched_filter.pk` - Encapsulates Step 1 of Range Doppler (Range Comrpession)
 * `azimuth_fft.pk` - Encapsulates Step 2 of Range Doppler (Azimuth FFT)
 * `rcmc.pk` - Encapsulates Step 3 of Range Doppler (RCMC)